 - Overnight stays can be provided with scratching posts and toys to ensure they don’t get bored once they are feeling better.

 Our whole team is feline friendly

-- Roma is our cat advocate, she ensures that everyone follows our feline friendly code
+- Holly is our cat advocate, she ensures that everyone follows our feline friendly code

 - Our receptionists are all trained in the specific requirements of cats

 - Our nurses have received training in cat friendly handling techniques, as well as specialised nursing care